Netherlands - Zorginzage Implementation Guide

 2. Authentication: The data user authenticates (organisation and person level)

-1. Patient search request: The data user performs a patient search at each possible data holder, using bsn as parameter.
+1. Patient search request: The data user performs a patient search at each targeted data holder, using bsn as parameter.
+This step verifies whether this possible data holder actually holds data about the given patient.

-2. Patient search reponse: When the data user has data about the requested patient, it returns the internal technical identifier of the requested patient.
+2. Patient search response: When the data holder has data about the requested patient, it returns the internal technical identifier of the requested patient.

-4. Data request: The data user performs data requests at each possible data holder, using the technical identifier of the requested patient as parameter.
+4. Data request: The data user performs data requests at each targeted data holder, using the technical identifier of the requested patient as a parameter.

 5. Authorisation: The data holder authorizes the incoming data request.

-1. Check consent: As part of the authorization process the data holder can check the presence of patient consent, locally or at Mitz.
+1. Check consent: As part of the authorisation process, the data holder MAY check the presence of patient consent, locally or at Mitz.

 Principles